The Best Travel Jobs

 I’ve met many travelers around the world who work seasonally, spending part of the year earning money and then traveling for months in the off-season.
 The number of jobs in this category are countless.
-Construction, school teachers, commercial fishing, oil workers, electricians, ski resort staff, etc. But again, these jobs depend on what skills you currently possess or are willing to learn.
+Construction, school teachers, commercial fishing, oil workers, electricians, ski resort staff, etc. These jobs depend on what skills you currently possess or are willing to learn.

 My buddy Brian has worked construction jobs while traveling.